anywhichway/reasondb/README.md

 		// references to other objects.
 	}
 	normalize(instance) {
-		// An optional utility methos to convert the instance into plain JSON with embedded references
+		// An optional utility method to convert the instance into plain JSON with embedded references
 		// to other objects using their keys.
 Depending on your situation, you may need to make this
 		// asynchronous and use it so save embedded objects.
 	}